Lenoux01/lean-logger/README.md

-# lean-logger
+# lean-logs

-lean-logger is a lightweight, efficient logging tool designed specifically for use with Bun and Elysia in Node.js environments.
+lean-logs is a lightweight, efficient logging tool designed specifically for use with Bun and Elysia in Node.js environments.
 By offering a straightforward API and customizable log levels, Lean Logger aims to enhance debugging and monitoring in development and production without introducing significant overhead.

 ## Features